|Type of tour:||Guided|

 Day 1: Arrival in Namibia

 You will be welcomed at Windhoek airport by your tour guide.
-We then drive through the Khomas Highland to our beautifully located lodge on the Oanob Lake.
-How would you like to relax by swimming or going for a canoe trip?
+We then drive through the Khomas Highland to our beautifully-located lodge on the Oanob Lake.
+Depending on the arrival time of the guests and therefore at the lodge there is the chance for a hike, bike ride, swim or canoe trip.

 Day 2: Quiver Tree Forest and Giants Playground (20 miles/32 km, 400 ft/122 m gained elevation, gravel road)